Skip to main content

 4. Click the X icon next to the user.
 This will display a confirmation notification window.

 Figure 18.
-Delete User from Overlay Network
+Remove User from Zero-Trust Network

 Adding Groups